 The simple fact, as everyone knows, is that proper truffles are expensive.
 This reflects their seasonality, rarity and how hard it is to either cultivate them or hunt them in the wild.
 If you’re buying a product that costs just a few pounds, it’s simply not possible that it could be flavoured with real truffle – there’s no such thing as a free lunch.

 You can’t take an expensive and precious ingredient, spend even more money processing it into something else, and then sell it for a fraction of the cost – it just doesn’t add up.
 Even worse – some fake products are given a higher price just to trick the consumer into thinking they’re getting something authentic; I saw one artificially flavoured truffle oil on sale in a famous London store for over £100 per 250ml bottle – the profit margin on these must be enormous.

 You need to use a lot of top quality fresh truffle to get any flavour at all in most products.
 And even then the flavour would be relatively mild, therefore not appreciated by those used to the intensely flavoured, mass produced, artificial products.
 Fresh truffles have a delicate flavour and need to be used at their very freshest and very best, in generous quantities and on the correct dish, to appreciate them.

-Truffles are also extremely volatile, vary hugely and need to be very carefully sourced and looked after to get the best out of them – they’re certainly not suitable to be used in the industrial manufacture of long life home user products.
+Truffles are also extremely volatile and vary hugely in intensity and flavour, needing to be very carefully sourced and looked after to get the best out of them.
+They’re certainly not suitable to be used in the industrial manufacture of long life home user products.